VainF/Torch-Pruning/README.md

 For more technical details, please refer to our preprint paper : [DepGraph: Towards Any Structural Pruning](https://arxiv.org/abs/2301.12900)

+Please do not hesitate to open a discussion or issue if you encounter any problems with the library or have any questions related to the paper.
+We are always happy to assist you and address any concerns you may have.

 ### **Features:**
 * Structural (Channel) pruning for [CNNs](tests/test_torchvision_models.py) (e.g. ResNet, DenseNet, Deeplab) and [Transformers](tests/test_torchvision_models.py) (e.g. ViT)
 * High-level pruners: [MagnitudePruner](https://arxiv.org/abs/1608.08710), [BNScalePruner](https://arxiv.org/abs/1708.06519), [GroupPruner](https://arxiv.org/abs/2301.12900) (a simple pruner used in our paper), RandomPruner, etc.